fabian-kutschera/HFFZ_supplement/README.md

-# HFFZ_videos
+# Fully-coupled, physics-based dynamic earthquake 3D rupture and tsunami modeling for the Húsavík-Flatey Fault Zone in North Iceland

-Fully-coupled, physics-based dynamic earthquake 3D rupture and tsunami modeling for the Húsavík-Flatey Fault Zone in North Iceland
+This repository contains supplementary videos for the submitted manuscript *Fully-coupled, physics-based dynamic earthquake 3D rupture and tsunami modeling for the Húsavík-Flatey Fault Zone in North Iceland* to the special issue in EGU's Open Access journal Solid Earth, entitled "[(D)Rifting into the future: the relevance of rifts and divergent margins in the 21st century](https://www.solid-earth.net/articles_and_preprints/scheduled_sis.html)", with a focus on rift and divergent margin development, natural resources, and hazards in such systems.